 The tournament’s host since 1947, only one PGA TOUR event has been staged at the same venue longer – The Masters (1934) at Augusta National.

 The major championship pedigree of Pebble Beach dates back even further to the 1929 U.S. Amateur.
-Pebble Beach will host its sixth U.S. Open in 2019 (plus a seventh in 2027), its fifth U.S. Amateur in 2018, and has also staged two U.S. Women’s Amateurs and the 1977 PGA Championship.
+Pebble Beach will host its sixth U.S. Open in 2019 (plus a seventh in 2027), its fifth U.S. Amateur in August, and has also staged two U.S. Women’s Amateurs and the 1977 PGA Championship.
 Pebble Beach even hosted the 2nd Annual Nabisco Golf Championships in 1988 – an event that became the TOUR Championship in 1991.
 The U.S. Women’s Open also visits Pebble Beach for the first time in 2023.

 Pebble Beach is ranked America’s No. 1 public course by every major golf publication.
 The four most iconic holes are No. 7 (shortest in U.S. Open history), No. 8 (Nicklaus’ favorite par-4 in golf), No. 17 (site of two U.S. Open clinching shots: Nicklaus’ 1-iron in 1972 and Tom Watson’s chip-in in 1982) and No. 18 (one of the most famous finishing holes in golf).

 Pebble Beach is the shortest course on the PGA TOUR (second is TPC River Highlands, a 6,841-yard, par-70 layout).
 In its defense, Pebble Beach also has the smallest greens on the PGA TOUR (protected by 117 bunkers), averaging just 3,500 square feet.
 To put that into perspective, you could fit almost four Pebble Beach greens into the average St Andrews green.
 (And St Andrews also has five fewer bunkers.)